robinagandhi/CYBR4360-8366/firewall-concepts.md

 ## D.1 — The IPv6 Blind Spot

 So far all your firewall rules have been applied using `iptables`, which only controls **IPv4** traffic.
-Linux has a completely separate tool — `ip6tables` — for **IPv6**.
+Linux has a completely separate tool, `ip6tables`, for **IPv6**.

 Most administrators configure iptables thoroughly and completely forget about ip6tables.
 However, IPv6 is enabled by default on modern Linux distributions.
-This means that if you only configure iptables, your server may be wide open to IPv6 traffic — a huge blind spot.
+This means that if you only configure iptables, your server may be wide open to IPv6 traffic, a huge blind spot.
 UFW does support IPv6 when `IPV6=yes` is set in `/etc/default/ufw`, but in this section we are working with raw iptables directly, which requires a separate `ip6tables` ruleset.

 ### The Challenge